RasaHQ/rasa-demo/data/nlu/nlu.md

 - What lanquages do you serve
 - does rasa support other language beside english?
 - how to build rasa with different languages?
-- What language is the open source coding done in?

 ## intent:faq/opensource_cost
 - Are you free?